Product Liability Lawsuits: Medical Device Defects

-The Food and Drug Administration (FDA) regulates the safety and effectiveness of medical devices.
-The amount of control the FDA exercises over the manufacturers depends on how likely the goods being produced are to cause injury.
-The FDA has promulgated standards and practices with which manufacturers must comply.
+The U.S. Food and Drug Administration (FDA) regulates the safety and effectiveness of medical devices.
+This includes durable medical equipment.
+The amount of control the FDA exercises over medical device manufacturers depends on how likely the produced goods are to cause injury.
+The FDA has implemented standards and practices with which manufacturers must comply.

 Getting Legal Help for a Defective Product Injury